varkenvarken/shellyhtcollector2/README.md

 `http://mymachine:8083/sensorlog?hum=24&temp=42.38&id=shellyht-1234FA`

+where the part `http://mymachine:8083/sensorlog` is something you configure in the sensor itself.

 `htcollector` is a solution that intercepts these requests and logs the data in a database.
-It also provides means to associat meaningful labels with the station-ids and generate html, json or a png image with the latest measurements.
+It also provides means to associate meaningful labels with the station-ids and generate html, json or a png image with the latest measurements.

 ## Easy installation using Docker

 `htcollector` is provided as an easy to use [Docker solution](https://hub.docker.com/u/varkenvarken) too:

-You can simply download just a file with environment variables and a docker compose file and start that up (watch the long curl lines!):
+You can simply download just a file with environment variables and a docker compose file and start that up with `docker compose` (watch the long curl lines!):

 ```bash
 mkdir htcollector-docker